keishinkickback/notifycenter-python/README.rst

 -Notifications are encrypted in flight and at rest.
 Messages sent to your iPhone are only viewable by you.

--Notify Center provides  Python and Lua SDKs so you can easily start sending notifications to your device with minimal setup or code.
+-Notify Center provides  Python, Lua and Matlab SDKs so you can easily start sending notifications to your device with minimal setup or code.

 -Mainly, Notify Center will allow you to redirect messages of your choice to your phone (as notifications) instead of printing them to the standard output.